 Column Description Client ID This is the number of times users launch the fat client.
-Machine Name Displays the name of the client machine.
+Machine Name The name of the client machine.
 In those cases where the server and the client are on the same machine, you will see localhost.
-IP Address Displays the IP address of the client machine.
-Jobs Lets you see the number of jobs running on the client machine.
-Msgs In Lets you see the number of messages sent from the server to the client.
-Msgs Out Lets you see the number of messages sent by the client to the server.
-Msg Queue Length Lets you see how many messages are waiting in the queue.
-Msgs Lost Lets you see how many messages were lost.
-Client can lose messages because the Embarcadero Performance Center Server is producing too much data.
+IP Address The IP address of the client machine.
+Jobs The number of jobs running on the client machine.
+Msgs In The number of messages sent from the server to the client.
+Msgs Out The number of messages sent by the client to the server is displayed.
+Msg Queue Length The number of messages waiting in the queue is displayed.
+Msgs Lost Shows see how many messages were lost.
+Client can lose messages because the Performance Center Server is producing too much data.
 If this happens, you can decrease the Polling Frequency to 2 or 1 second(s).
-However, decreasing the Polling Frequency causes the Embarcadero Performance Center Client to consume more CPU.
+However, decreasing the Polling Frequency causes the Performance Center Client to consume more CPU.